 Visit myBCC Connect from the homepage to activate your student account.
 For assistance follow the instructions.
 All college-related emails sent as a BCC student should be sent using your “student email” assigned to you during admission to the college.

 Student not seeking a degree but taking classes for personal enrichment may not be eligible for financial assistance through BCC.
 Students with a “Special Credit” program of study will not receive Title IV (PELL) tuition assistance.
 Students visiting from another college or university should contact the Financial Aid Department concerning a consortium agreement with their “home” institution.

-(6) Submit a High School and/or College Transcript
+(6) Submit All High School and/or College Transcripts